LUKE 24. RESURRECTION APPEARANCES

 • The suffering and death of the Messiah (Acts 2:23, 36)

 • His resurrection on the third day (Acts 2:24, 31-36)

 • The proclamation of repentance and forgiveness to all nations (Acts 2:17, 21, 38-39).

-There still is no other plan.
 We have not seen the risen Christ with our own eyes, but we have experienced him in our lives.
-Our responsibility is to tell the story as we have experienced it, and to do so at cost if need be.
+Our responsibility is to testify to what we have seen.

-Over time, fewer and fewer Christians would have seen the resurrected Jesus with their own eyes.
-However, they would tell the story—and tell it at cost, often at the cost of their own lives.
-As a result, this word martys would come to mean martyr—those who were killed because of their Christian witness.
+Over time, fewer and fewer Christians saw the resurrected Jesus with their own eyes.
+However, they told the story, often at the cost of their own lives.
+As a result, this word marturion came to mean martyr—those who were killed because of their Christian witness.

 50He led them out as far as Bethany, and he lifted up his hands, and blessed them.
 51It happened, while he blessed them, that he withdrew from them, and was carried up into heaven.

 52They worshiped him, and returned to Jerusalem with great joy, 53and were continually in the temple, praising and blessing God.
 Amen.